-The limitation however is that gold stocks and gold stock mutual funds are not the same is investing in gold bullion itself.
+The limitation, however, is that gold stocks and gold stock mutual funds are not the same as investing in gold bullion itself.

-They don’t represent gold, but rather stock of companies that mine gold.
+They don’t represent gold but rather the stock of companies that mine gold.
 That’s completely different from the metal itself, and they also tend to be far more price volatile than the underlying metal.

 B) not a pure play on gold bullion itself.

 In some cases, the value of the fund could fall even though the price of gold rises.
 If you want to invest in actual gold, these funds are best avoided.